Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 Welsh Speakers in Patagonia?

 One thing that will almost definitely take you by surprise when you’re visiting parts of Patagonia is to hear the romantic, soothing language of…Welsh.
-Already a rare language, although fiercely held onto its native homeland, it may come as a shock that there are speakers of Welsh on the far side of the globe.
+Already a rare language, although fiercely held onto its native tongue, it may come as a shock that there are speakers of Welsh on the far side of the globe.

 The history of Welsh settlers in Patagonia can be traced back to around 1865 when Welsh nationalist and non-conformist Michael D. Jones proposed a Welsh colony outside of the British isles.
 He was adamant that Welsh culture and language could be preserved away from the English speaking world where he believed it was under a cultural attack.